Pests and Nuisance Animals

 Never release unwanted rabbits into bushland or parkland.
 This is cruel to the rabbit and simply makes the rabbit someone else’s problem.
 Instead, consider selling or giving the rabbit away.
 If this is not possible contact one of the following organisations:

 Foxes are a major threat in the survival of our small native animals.
-There are frequent reports of foxes hunting poultry from residential and rural areas.
+There are also frequent reports of foxes hunting poultry from residential and rural areas.

 - Don’t leave pet food outside overnight and never feed foxes